 It must be said that there is nothing quite like having a bath in a fancy hotel room tub.
 Once I stopped looking out the window, I made myself a cup of tea, grabbed that plate of tasty treats, and just sank into my bath-salted water.
 It was probably the first time I’d fully relaxed in about 48 hours.
 And I cared not a jot that macarons, cookies, and chocolate drops were my very late lunch.

 Sugar wasn’t going to sustain me through the evening, though.
 Thankfully, the room service menu at the Fairmont YVR is varied, seasonal, and fairly reasonably priced.
 I don’t usually order room service, but this was a treat to myself.
-And I really had no desire to go anywhere if I didn’t have to.
+And I had absolutely no desire to go anywhere if I didn’t have to.
 The menu is essentially a duplicate of the downstairs restaurant Globe@YVR — at the time, indoor dining at restaurants was a no-no, but next time, I’m heading downstairs to eat!
 (And perhaps having afternoon tea…)

 Dinner (Night 1) – After a lunch of basically all sugar, my night one dinner had to be healthy.
 The Spring salad is seasonal and included red and golden beets (LOVE) with a tasty vinaigrette.
 I ordered a side of salmon for some extra protein, and it was divine.

-Breakfast (Day 2) – I started my day with the YVR Benny with perfectly poached eggs and crispy potatoes.
+Breakfast (Day 2) – I started my day with the YVR Benny: perfectly poached eggs and crispy potatoes.
 It was the perfect way to refuel after an early morning online yoga and The Class session.
 (You will note my Hollandaise sauce is on the side.
 Confession: I severely dislike this creamy sauce.
-But I order it on the side every time I get a Benny because I want to it.
+But I order it on the side every time I get a Benny because I want to like it.
 The Fairmont YVR Hollandaise *almost* got me, but I think it’s a texture thing.
 I’m possibly a lost cause.)

 Dinner (Night 2) – In honour of my soon-to-be home country, my last dinner in Canada had to be fish and chips.
 The batter was especially nice and I will never say no to fried or baked potatoes.
 Never.